MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/trusted-domains-and-sip-gateways.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Configuring trusted domains for the CollaborationPlatform
-Maintaining a dynamic list of trusted domains
-TrustedDomainMode differences
-Setting ConnectionContext on an outgoing call

 Microsoft Unified Communications Managed API 4.0 is able to interoperate with third-party SIP peers such as IP-PBXs and SIP PSTN gateways.
 This topic describes the APIs on the [CollaborationPlatform](https://msdn.microsoft.com/en-us/library/hh385176\(v=office.15\)) and related classes that developers must understand when they create applications that interoperate with SIP gateways.